 Lori’s practice also includes responding to EEOC/WSHRC complaints, employment litigation, and personal injury defense.
 Her personal injury experience includes premises and product liability, and motor vehicle accidents.
 Lori has tried several cases to verdict, and is a graduate of the IADC trial academy at Stanford University.
 She is also the 2021 President of the Mother Attorney Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.

-- Recognized as a “Super Lawyer” by Super Lawyers magazine in 2021 for Professional Liability Defense.
+- Recognized as a “Super Lawyer” from 2021 - 2022 by Super Lawyers magazine for Professional Liability Defense.

 - Obtained dismissal on behalf of law firm in a case plaintiff attempted to certify as a class action lawsuit.
 Plaintiff alleged that client engaged in unlawful conduct when it failed to ensure that their client's medical bills were submitted directly to their health insurer.